 Gross salary: 10,000 + 2,000 + 3,000 + 1,000 = 16,000

 CTC stands for Cost to Company.
 It is the total sum a company will spend on an employee in one year.
-It includes salary, PF, medical benefits, transport allowance, etc.
+It includes salary, provident fund, medical benefits, transport allowance, etc.

 Gross refers to the amount of the salary before any deductions are made.
-Net refers to the amount of the salary left after all deductions have been made.
-Gross salary is more than net salary because it includes amounts you pay toward your retirement plan and other benefits, as well as your income tax.
+Net refers to the amount of the salary after all deductions have been made.
+Gross salary is more than net salary because it doesn’t include the amount you pay towards your retirement plan and other benefits, as well as your income tax.

 Gross salary is the total amount of money paid to an employee before any deductions are made.

 Basic salary is the fixed amount of money that an employee is paid each month or year, excluding any allowances or bonuses.